alexkasema/alx-low_level_programming/0x17-doubly_linked_lists/README.md

 A function that returns the nth node of a dlistint_t linked list.
 # 6-sum_dlistint.c
 A function that returns the sum of all the data (n) of a dlistint_t linked list.
+# 7-insert_dnodeint.c
+A function that inserts a new node at a given position.